svetzal/zk-chat-image-generator/README.md

-# zk-rag-image-generator
+# zk-chat-image-generator

-A plugin for zk-rag that enables image generation using Stable Diffusion 3.5 Medium model.
+A plugin for zk-chat that enables image generation using Stable Diffusion 3.5 Medium model.

 ## Description